escamilla/calculator/README.md

-# Squirrel.js
+# Squirrel.ts

-A JavaScript rewrite (with some changes) of [Squirrel](https://github.com/escamilla/squirrel), an expression-oriented programming language I wrote in C#.
+A TypeScript rewrite (with some changes) of [Squirrel](https://github.com/escamilla/squirrel), an expression-oriented programming language I wrote in C#.

 ## Usage